Langsett Reservoir walk is a great fairly low-level route you can do that’s accessible for most walkers.

 Shorten the walk

-If you want to shorten this walk then during stage 3 you can turn left at the road, instead of crossing the road and going over the style.
+If you want to shorten this walk then during stage 3 you can turn left at the road, instead of crossing the road and going over the stile.
 This only reduces the total walk by about 0.7 km.
+But it does mean you don’t have stiles to go over.

 Extend the walk